-The largest credit risk exposure to receivables is from brokers and other intermediaries; the risk arises where they collect premiums from customers on behalf of the Company.
+The largest credit risk exposure to receivables is from brokers and other intermediaries.
+The risk arises where they collect premiums from customers or pay claims to customers on behalf of the Company.
 There are policies and standards in place to manage and monitor credit risk from intermediaries with a focus on day-to-day monitoring of the largest positions and overdue debt collection.